pianop477/PIANO-FOOD-POINT-FINAL-PROJECT/README.md

 PROJECT TITLE:  PIANO FOOD POINT
 ## A)	INTRODUCTION

 After completion of 16 weeks for studying in Power Learn Project (PLP) for developers in Africa, this is my final project for validating if I have acquired skills for this training.
-This project title has developed my career.
+This project title has developed my career so that  my knowledge has been increased day to day compared for the earlier days. i would like to thank all PLP community for their support materially and all things they provided to me so as to enhance my skills and knowledge.

 ## B)	PROBLEM STATEMENT